 How does Mojo stack up?

 Mojo Power does energy a little differently.
-We don’t do discounts instead we offer low rates based on forecasts for wholesale energy prices on the per kilowatt rate.
-Instead, we charge one standard daily service fee for all customers, no matter how much energy you use.
-We believe this is fairer for everyone and to make it easier for consumers to monitor their energy usage we provide a mobile app so you can see how much energy you’re using when you’re using it, and you can even figure out what impact individual appliances are having on your bill.
+We don’t do discounts instead we offer competitive rates with value added smart tools.
+We believe this is fairer for everyone and to make it easier for consumers to monitor their energy usage we provide a mobile app and portal so you can see how much energy you’re using when you’re using it, and you can even figure out what impact individual appliances are having on your bill.